pingidentity/terraform-provider-pingdirectory/README.md

 # PingDirectory Terraform Provider

-The PingDirectory Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that allows for the management of PingDirectory configuration.
+The PingDirectory Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that supports the management of PingDirectory configuration.
 This provider is maintained internally by the Ping Identity team.

 # Disclaimer - Provider in Development

 The PingDirectory Terraform provider is still in development, and breaking changes are likely.
-It is not yet published on the Terraform registry.
+As such, it is not yet published on the Terraform registry.
 It does not currently fully support SSL trust for connecting with PingDirectory servers over HTTPS.

 ## Requirements
 * Terraform 1.1+